-When you are Presenter, you can grant other attendees shared control of your keyboard and mouse.
-This allows them to move the mouse about your shared screen and use their own keyboard to type on it, which can aid in collaboration.
+Presenters can grant other attendees shared control of the keyboard and mouse.
+This allows them to move the mouse around your shared screen and use their own keyboard to type on it which can aid in collaboration.

 Of course, your mouse always has priority.
 You can always override another attendees' mouse movements to temporarily regain control without removing their access.